 You may believe that if the air conditioner kept you cool all last summer, or you didn’t encounter any mishaps with your furnace last winter, that you can skip having a technician come out and do an inspection.
 But that’s where you may run into problems.

 Routinely taking your car in helps verify everything is operating correctly so you aren’t halfway into a 300 mile trip when your car unexpectedly breaks down.
 Seeing the doctor annually helps keep your body healthy and discovers issues early, like heart ailments or cancer.

 It’s just the same with HVAC maintenance.
 The owner or Portland-based Sky Heating and Air Conditioning, Travis Smith, explained it very simply.

-“Assume if only 20 percent of people who owned vehicles had them maintained regularly.
+“Assume if only 20% of people who owned vehicles had them maintained regularly.
 There would be a lot of broken-down vehicles.
-An HVAC system can run around 2,000 hours annually, and if you figure it’s working at the equivalent of 30 miles per hour, that means you put 60,000 miles annually on your equipment in between maintenance.”
+A heating and cooling system can run around 2,000 hours annually, and if you figure it’s operating at the equivalent of 30 miles per hour, that means you put 60,000 miles annually on your equipment in between maintenance.”

-So just because your heating and air conditioning equipment was working well last season doesn’t mean it doesn’t need its yearly tune-up.
-The bottom line is it needs maintenance now, and every year prior to the peak heating and peak cooling season.
-Air Engineers Service Experts’s fall promotion is happening now and you can save on a Fall Precision tune-ups by calling 904-450-5672 today.
+So just because your system was working well last season doesn’t mean it doesn’t need its yearly tune-up.
+The truth is it needs maintenance now, and each year prior to the peak heating and peak cooling season.
+Air Engineers Service Experts’s fall promotion is going on now and you can save on a seasonal Precision tune-ups by calling 904-450-5672 today.